stappersg/vBook/src/start/configuration/basic.md

   rcpt: [
     action "rcpt jenny" || if doe::jenny in ctx.rcpt { vsl::bcc(doe::jane) },
-    // There is no SMTP interaction - use an action.
+    // There is no SMTP interaction - we can use an action.

   ],